 This is a memorial to the pioneer families that came to settle this land and those that followed.
 It serves to remind us of the determination and perseverance these ancestors embodied as they looked ever westward until settling here in Crockett County.
 It was sculpted by Judy Black, a native of Crockett County, and is cast in bronze in life-and-a-quarter size.
 It may be found in the center of the town square.

 With 1,800,000 acres and only one town, Crockett County offers those interested in hunting sports ample opportunity to practice their skills.
 Leases may be obtained on numerous ranches where animals, including deer, quail, turkey, javelina and more, may be hunted.
 These leases range from a single day to an entire season with many different terrains and facilities offered.
-For those who prefer to do their hunting with a camera, many ranchers offer leases during the off-season as well.
-A hunting lease availability list may be obtained by contacting the Ozona Chamber of Commerce at (325) 392-3737 or by checking the Hunting Leases section of this website.
+A hunting lease availability list may be obtained by contacting the Ozona Chamber of Commerce at (325) 392-3737 or by checking the Hunting Leases Page.

 THE EMERALD HOUSE